x4ngus/zfs_beskar_key/README.md

 - Rotate the key with `init --safe`, confirm prompts, rerun `doctor`, then replace the USB.
 - Auto-unlock now cascades across the encryption root and its descendants (e.g., `rpool/ROOT/ubuntu_*`), retrying stubborn children with the same key to ensure the stack unlocks together.
 - Use `auto-unlock --strict-usb` on a running system to mirror initramfs behaviour and confirm the USB token alone can restore the pool.
+- Use `self-test --fallback` to hide the USB temporarily and prove the Armorer passphrase still recovers the pool.
 - The forge installs whichever early-boot framework you use (dracut or initramfs-tools) so the strict USB unlock fires before root mounts.
 - Every forge run auto-installs the Beskar loader service/hook (when dracut is present), sets `keylocation=file:///run/beskar/<key>` (or your configured path), and forces `dracut -f`, matching the dedicated `install-dracut` command.
 - During boot, the loader waits for the token, mounts it at `/run/beskar`, and feeds `zfs load-key -a`; if the key never appears, Ubuntu’s native passphrase prompt still takes over.